BIBLE PASSAGE:

 MEDITATION:

-Have you ever thought about what the Lord expects of those He
+Have you ever thought about what the Lord expects from those

-has saved?
-Does He have any expectations of those who are now
+He has saved?
+Does He have any expectations of those who are

 His Word tells us that we should ‘revere’ (regard as worthy of great